Last Updated: April 2026

 Find an Electrician You Trust

-David Gray Electrical Services offers a range of commercial and electric services.
-We have highly trained, licensed, and equipped technicians.
-If you're experiencing GFCI outlet tripping issues in the Jacksonville area, contact us to schedule an appointment.
+David Gray Electrical Services offers a full range of residential and commercial electrical services.
+If you're experiencing GFCI tripping issues in the Jacksonville area, our licensed technicians are ready to help.
+Contact us today to schedule your service.

 Schedule Your Service Today